Roy Daryl Adams

-Roy Daryl Adams is an American politician and businessman serving as a member of the Louisiana House of Representatives from the 62nd district.
+Roy Daryl Adams is an American politician serving as a Democratic member of the Louisiana House of Representatives from the 62nd district.
 He was elected in a special election on March 30, 2019, and assumed office soon after.

 Education

 Adams attended Southwest Mississippi Junior College and the University of Louisiana at Monroe.

 Career

-He is the founder and owner of Adams Enterprises, a grocery store.
+Adams is the founder and owner of Adams Enterprises, a grocery store.
 He has also worked as an independent contractor for Capital City Press, a commercial printing organization based in Baton Rouge, Louisiana.
 He was elected to the Louisiana House of Representatives in a March 30, 2019 special election, succeeding Kenny Havard.

+In April 2023, Adams changed from an Independent to a Democrat.

+In 2024, Adams voted in favor of advancing House Bill 545 from the Administration of Criminal Justice committee.
+The bill, filed by Republican Beryl Amedee, would remove legal protections for obscenity from teachers and librarians in all Louisiana public schools.